Written by Ingeborg Odink (updated on 12.06.2023).

 EU action to combat child labour

 There is also an external dimension to the fight against child labour, and to the EU’s full commitment to its eradication.
-Building upon a document from 2010, the Commission staff working document, Trade and Worst Forms of Child Labour, SWD(2013) 173 provides the framework for understanding the complexity of the issue, emphasising the link between trade and child labour, and pointing out the positive impact of economic growth on the elimination of the worst forms of child labour.
-More recently, a Commission staff working document, SWD(2017) 147, addresses child labour in the context of promoting sustainable garment value chains through EU development action.
-In its recent communication on the EU Strategy on the Rights of the Child, the Commission confirms its strong commitment to elimination of child labour and the ‘zero tolerance’ approach already announced in the Commission’s political guidelines.
-The Council of the EU has also reaffirmed its strong commitment to eliminating child labour, particularly its worst forms, and stressed the importance of eradicating the recruitment and use of children in armed conflict, including child soldiers.
+Building upon a document from 2010, a 2013 Commission staff working document on ‘Trade and Worst Forms of Child Labour‘, provides a framework for understanding the complexity of the issue, emphasising the link between trade and child labour, and pointing out the positive impact of economic growth on the elimination of the worst forms of child labour.
+A 2017 Commission staff working document addresses child labour in the context of promoting sustainable garment value chains through EU development action.
+More recently, in its 2021 communication on the EU strategy on the rights of the child, the Commission confirms its strong commitment to eliminating child labour and to the ‘zero tolerance’ approach already announced in its own political guidelines.
+The elimination of child labour is also at the heart of the Commission’s 2022 communication on decent work worldwide.
+The Council of the EU reaffirmed its commitment to eliminating child labour, particularly its worst forms, in 2016, and stressed the importance of eradicating the recruitment and use of children in armed conflict, including child soldiers.

 Read this at a glance note on ‘World Day Against Child Labour‘ in the Think Tank pages of the European Parliament.